apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperInternals.md

 committed in order; there is only one active leader at a time since followers only follow a single leader at a time; a new leader has seen all committed proposals from the previous epoch since it has seen the highest zxid from a quorum of servers;
-any uncommited proposals from a previous epoch seen by a new leader will be committed by that leader before it becomes active.
+any uncommitted proposals from a previous epoch seen by a new leader will be committed by that leader before it becomes active.

 <a name="sc_comparisons"></a>